Lord-DVD/CC-Fraud/index.md

-# Comparative analysis of most commonly used ML algorithms to test efficiency of them to detect fraudulent credit card transactions
+# Comparative analysis of most commonly used ML algorithms to test efficiency of them at detecting fraudulent credit card transactions

 ## Introduction